Localization (L10n)

 La traduction française n'est pas encore prête.
 Le contenu ci-dessous est la version anglaise la plus récente.

 Track translation coverage across Ren’Py tl/ directories and run a full XLSX round-trip workflow: export untranslated strings, translate them externally, validate, and apply back to your project.
+If you’re starting from scratch, the Bootstrap Wizard creates your starter structure in three clicks.

 What Localization Coverage answers